 NIGHT: I always go to Control, old habits die hard.
 Good music, sometimes great concerts, lousy beer and unfriendly staff.

 There is also Dianei 4, cool venue and very nice people.

-Atelierul mecanic works pretty well when you feel depressed and want to see plenty of hipsters trying to look sophisticated by means of strange outfits.
-Good beer, though.
-The same applies for Ota, plus they offer extraordinary soups.
+Ota works pretty well when you feel depressed and want to see plenty of hipsters trying to look sophisticated by means of strange outfits.
+Good beer, though, plus they offer extraordinary soups.
 Some of the best I ever had.

 SHOPPING: There are plenty of Second hand shops where you can find nice stuff at low prices.